smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ## Accessing and Exploring the Ontology

+The most recent version of the TARA Acupoints Ontology is [linked here](https://raw.githubusercontent.com/smtifahim/TARA-Ontology-Repository/master/ontology-files/generated/tara-acupoints.ttl).
 The easiest way to explore the ontology is to load it in Protege.
 Protege is a free, open-source ontology editor which you can download from [this link](https://protege.stanford.edu/software.php#desktop-protege).

 * Make sure to download the Protege Desktop Version 5.5.X or higher.
 If you are not familiar with the Protege interface there is a "Getting Started" document [linked here](https://protegeproject.github.io/protege/getting-started/).

-The most recent version of the **[TARA Acupoints Ontology is Linked Here](https://raw.githubusercontent.com/smtifahim/TARA-Ontology-Repository/master/ontology-files/generated/tara-acupoints.ttl)**.
-Copy the link and load the ontology in Protege.

-* Click `File > Open From URL..` in Protege and paste the ontology link under the `URI` field.
-Clicking the `OK` button will load the TARA Acupoints Ontology.
+* Click `File > Open From URL..` in Protege and copy/paste the [**TARA Acupoints Ontology Link**](https://raw.githubusercontent.com/smtifahim/TARA-Ontology-Repository/master/ontology-files/generated/tara-acupoints.ttl) under the `URI` field.
+Clicking the `OK` button will load the ontology in Protege.

 ![1718383103389](image/readme/1718383103389.png)